By providing a nutritious daily meal in school, Mary's Meals attracts chronically hungry children to the classroom

-The Scottish-based charity began feeding around 200 orphans in one Malawian primary school in 2002 and today feeds over 1.3 million children with a daily meal in 17 countries, including Malawi, India, Liberia, Lebanon and Haiti.
+The Scottish-based charity began feeding around 200 orphans in one Malawian primary school in 2002 and today feeds over 1.4 million children with a daily meal in 18 countries, including Liberia, Malawi, South Sudan, Zambia and Zimbabwe.

 Nonetheless, with 61 million primary-age school children out of school around the world, the charity believes that in many ways its work has just begun.

 The charity recently established a school feeding programme in the north of Zambia, following an assessment that confirmed a great need for a daily meal among the pupils there.

 The charity embarked on a project to feed 19,000 children in 25 schools in Zambia.
 However, it is now celebrating the fact that it is feeding over 92,000 children at schools in the Zambian district of Chipata.

 Each child fed by Mary's Meals at school is given a daily serving of likuni phala – a vitamin-enriched maize porridge – served in plastic mugs.